 The Editor of PEQ (David Jacobson) acknowledged reception, and for two months Philip, Frank, and I waited while the British journal went through its peer review process.
 Of course, we knew that the article’s content would be provocative.
 Yet we also felt that the journal would have a hard time rejecting it on content or formal grounds.

 If there were difficulty, it would be political.
 After all, I am bucking the received tradition.
-Then again, I am an uncredentialed outsider, one seeking to show that a well-published professor and a working archaeologist in the field (Ken Dark) is responsible for shoddy work at Nazareth, work which invariably supports a traditionalist view of the settlement’s history.
+Then again, I am an uncredentialed outsider, one seeking to show that a well-published professor and a working archaeologist (Ken Dark) is responsible for grossly indefensible work at Nazareth, work which invariably supports a traditionalist view of the settlement’s history.

 Two months passed before I received a terse email from David Jacobson.
 PEQ had rejected my article.